ecency/ecency-vision/README.md

 ##### Edit "default" values

 If you are setting up your own website other than Ecency.com, you can still leave the value `base` as "https://ecency.com".
 However, you should change `name`, `title` and `twitterHandle`.
 There are also a lot of static pages that are Ecency specific.
+The 'appURL' member should be the URL of the front end you are running.
+If you are running this testing, it should be "http://localhost" so hiveSigner redirects you back to localhost.
+The default is 'https://ecency.com'.
+The testnet member should be set to false, unless you want to use a Hive testnet

 ##### Start website in dev